Ida B. Wells-Barnett High School

-Wilson is a comprehensive public high school with a proud tradition of excellence.
-In addition to our core curriculum, Wilson offers 24 Advanced Placement courses and advanced-level courses in English, science, mathematics, computer science, music and art, foreign language and social science.
-Rigorous programs are also available in graphic design, visual and performing arts, and computer science.
-More than 14 Dual Credit courses provide the opportunity for students to earn college credit simultaneously with high school credit.
+Ida B. Wells High School is a comprehensive public high school with a proud tradition of excellence.
+In addition to our core curriculum, Ida B. Wells High School offers 28 Advanced Placement courses in english, science, mathematics, music and art, world languages and social science.
+Rigorous programs are also available in visual and performing arts and computer science.
+More than 12 Dual Credit courses provide the opportunity for students to earn college credit simultaneously with high school credit.
 Our programs allow students to pursue a challenging course of study and encourage high academic performance and intellectual growth while also allowing students who excel in fine and performing arts to develop their gifts.
-For more information, browse our Forecast Guide and visit our Academics page.
+For more information, browse our Forecast Guide

-At the 9th-grade level, teachers team for modern world history, health, college and career readiness, and English in our Freshman Communities, offering the support of a smaller learning community as freshman students transition to high school.
+At the freshman level, teachers team for modern world history, physics, and English in our 9th-Grade Communities, offering the support of a smaller learning community as freshman students transition to high school.

-The Wilson College and Career Center staff and volunteers help students fulfill career related learning graduation requirements, research careers and colleges, and apply to college and for financial aid.
-The services offered in the CCC complement the work of the Counseling Department in preparing Wilson students to achieve their post-high school goals.
+Ida B. Wells High School College and Career Center staff and volunteers help students fulfill career related learning graduation requirements, research careers and colleges, and apply to college and for financial aid.
+The services offered in the CCC complement the work of the Counseling Department in preparing Ida B. Wells High School students to achieve their post-high school goals.

 Opportunities to learn outside the classroom include Multnomah ESD Outdoor School Program, apprenticeships in science and engineering, and many programs at area universities.